 GlobalProtect App Integration With an MDM or EMM System

-Starting with version 5.0, the GlobalProtect app for iOS endpoints can obtain the following vendor data attributes and tags from the VPN profile that is sent by the MDM server.
-The GlobalProtect app sends these attributes and tags to the GlobalProtect gateway as part of the HIP report for use in HIP-based policy enforcement.
+Starting with version 5.0, the GlobalProtect app for iOS and Android endpoints can obtain vendor data attributes and tags from MDM systems.
+For iOS endpoints, MDM systems send these attributes to the GlobalProtect app as part of the VPN profile.
+For Android endpoints, MDM systems send these attributes as part of the App Restrictions configuration.
+The GlobalProtect app can then send these attributes and tags to the GlobalProtect gateway as part of the HIP report for use in HIP-based policy enforcement.

 GlobalProtect app integration is qualified with VMware AirWatch, MobileIron, and Microsoft Intune.
 However, this integration method is also supported with any MDM or EMM system that supports vendor data attributes in the VPN profile.